New nanowire theory for fuel cells may be the ticketApril 3, 2011 0 By John Max

 A team of engineers at the Yale School of Engineering & Applied Science may have found a way to remove catalysts from the equation entirely through the use of nano-technology.
 The team has created a system made up of nanowires, made from a material known as bulk metallic grass.
 The system replaces the need of a platinum catalyst, but operates in the same capacity – facilitating chemical reactions within the fuel cell for the production of hydrogen gas.

-Extensive testing still needs to be conducted before the system can see commercial use, but the team has high hopes that nano-technology will be what carries hydrogen fuel cells into viability.
+Extensive testing still needs to be conducted before the system can see commercial use, but the team has high hopes that nano-technology will be what carries hydrogen fuel cell into viability.